Email Deliverability Best Practices

 Email marketers should monitor the performance of their campaigns to make sure they are moving in the right direction and correct their strategy on the go.
 If emails are delivered but marked as spam, check to see if you have the following:

 - Spammy words in preview text and subject lines

 SendPulse allows users to track statistics after sending each campaign.

-It is essential for senders to make it easy for people to unsubscribe.
+Senders need to make it easy for people to unsubscribe.
 Keeping recipients in a mailing list against their will undermines engagement.
-So, make sure that each email campaign you send contains a visible and easy-to-tap unsubscribe link and the whole process causes no difficulties.
-To know your weak points, ask users what makes them unsubscribe.
+So, make sure that each email campaign you send contains a visible and easy-to-click unsubscribe link, and the whole process is seamless.
+To know your weak points, ask users what made them unsubscribe.
 You may either offer to choose a reason or let them write their own.

-Following email deliverability best practices will help you keep on the safe side and take special care about the content of your emails.
-Let SendPulse do all the technical issues for you to deal with more important things!
+Following email deliverability, best practices will help you stay on the safe side and take care of the content of your emails.
+Let SendPulse deal with the technical side so that you can deal with more important things!